w3c/wai-curricula/content/designer/forms-design.md

 * Practical &mdash; Give students a form and ask them to assign labels for each of the fields.
 Assess how students provide clear and descriptive names for each of the form fields.
 * Practical &mdash; Give students a form with required and non-required fields and ask them to provide visual and non-visual instructions to communicate the required  fields.
 Assess how students provide clear and understandable instructions for each required field.
 * Practical &mdash; Give students a form and ask them to provide the necessary instructions for users to understand each of the fields and fill in the form.
 Assess how students provide clear and concise instructions.
+* Practical &mdash; Give students a form and ask them to associate those which share the same purpose.
+Assess how students associate form elements that share the same purpose.

 {% include excol.html type="end" %}